RagingRey/SimulationLab2/beyioku_lab4.md

 March 2nd, 2026

 ### Q1.
-Reflect upon the implications of how you manage position
+Be able to collide a ball with a fixed object

 **Question:**
-Add tests to collide a moving ball (sphere collider) with a fixed object and assign the resultant velocity using the correct impulse over a fixed timestep.
-Fixed object can be another sphere or a plane.
-Determine the collision normal at contact.
+Add appropriate tests to your testing framework to collide a ball (a physics object with a sphere collider) with another fixed object and assign the appropriate resultant velocity by applying the correct impulse over the fixed timestep.
+The fixed object could be another sphere, cylinder or plane.
+When you detect the collision you will need to be able to determine the normal vector at the point of the collision.

 **Solution:**
 I implemented a dedicated collision scenario (`CollisionScenario`) that runs focused test cases for: